doubotis/java-rest-wrapper/README.md

 ### Throwing exceptions
 If something goes wrong into the process, you can throw many exceptions :
+* HTTPException : the base exception class.
+Use of this exception is discouraged, prefer using another one.
 * BadRequestException : means parameters of this resource are missing or wrong.
 * ForbiddenAccessException : the access to this resource is forbidden.
 * InternalErrorException : the server encountered an internal error.
-* HTTPException : the base exception class.
 * NotImplementedException : the resource is not implemented yet.
 * ResourceNotFoundException : the resource cannot be found.
 Useful when using regex for asking a specific username for instance.
 * TooManyRequestsException : the resource cannot be accessed because the user have done too many requests.
 * UnauthorizedAccessException : the resource is not authorized, but can be authorized by specifying some details.
 * UnavailableServiceException : the resource is not available.

-Each of these exceptions handle the status HTTP code and wrap the stack exception to allow external users to debug what is wrong.
+You can put additional message for each of these exceptions.
+They handle the status HTTP code and wrap the stack exception to allow external users to debug what is wrong.
 You can add a detailed description of the exception by using the `setMessage()` method.

 By specifying the header `X-Show-Stacktrace` any user can see the entire stack exception.
 You can of course limit the use of this header to specific users.